HeyPouya/AndroidAppUpdater/README.md

 ## Using library in Kotlin DSL style

 This library also supports DSL.
-To use it, add the required dependency first.

 ### Adding Stores in DSL